-Please note, the COVID-19 situation is very fluid and the government agencies are issuing new and changing guidance on an almost daily basis.
+Please note, the COVID-19 situation is very fluid and the government agencies are issuing new and changing guidance on H-1B status and others on an almost daily basis.
 Before taking any actions, please consult with your counsel at FordMurray for the latest developments and updated guidance on this topic.

 With many local governments, state governments, and employers instituting mandatory “work at home” policies to facilitate employee safety during the COVID-19 outbreak, employers of nonimmigrant workers must be extra mindful of any additional steps or hurdles to maintain compliance with the immigration regulations.

 As of the date of this memo, the U.S. Citizenship and Immigration Services (USCIS) has not addressed any significant changes to compliance requirements.
 As such, employers under a “work from home” order should consider the following issues for nonimmigrant workers, in particular, those in H-1B status:

 All H-1Bs require that the employer provide Notice to all employees that the company is hiring an H-1B worker and that Notice is posted in conspicuous locations where employees can see such Notice.
 The purpose of this the Department of Labor’s Notice requirement is to protect U.S. workers by providing them with the nonimmigrant worker’s terms of employment, including the wages, offered and the right of the U.S. worker to examine documents justifying the wage, as well as informing U.S. workers of their ability to file complaints if they believe any violations have occurred.